lazavgeridis/OS-projects/Prj4/README.md

 7. **IN_MOVED_FROM** (file was moved outside of the monitored catalog - either *mv* command or delete from keyboard)
 8. **IN_MOVED_TO** (file was moved/introduced within the monitored hierarchy)

-Each of the following events will be reflected on the backup directory as well.
+Each of the above-mentioned events will be reflected on the backup directory as well.

 ## Execution